-In 2009, Iran's crackdown on the Green Movement uprising and its refusal to accept compromises to limit its nuclear program caused the Administration to shift to a "two track strategy": stronger economic pressure coupled with nuclear negotiations that offered the prospect of sanctions relief.
-The sanctions imposed during 2010 and 2013 received broad international support and cooperation and caused economic difficulty in Iran.
+In 2009, Iran's crackdown on the Green Movement uprising and its refusal to accept compromises to limit its nuclear program caused the Obama Administration to shift to a "two track strategy": stronger economic pressure coupled with nuclear negotiations that offered the prospect of sanctions relief.
+The sanctions imposed during 2010-2013 received broad international support and cooperation and caused economic difficulty in Iran.
 The Administration also altered U.S. trade regulations to help Iranians circumvent their government's restrictions on Internet usage, and funded exchanges with civil society activists in Iran.
-The Administration repeatedly stated that a military option is "on the table" and it continued defense cooperation with the Persian Gulf states and other allies.
+The Administration repeatedly stated that a military option is "on the table."
 In 2013, before the election of Rouhani, the Administration began direct but unpublicized talks with Iranian officials in the Sultanate of Oman to probe Iran's willingness to reach a comprehensive nuclear accord.

-2013-2017: Rouhani Elected and ICPOA Reached
+2013-2017: Rouhani Elected, JCPOA Implemented

-The election of Rouhani in June 2013 contributed to an Administration shift to emphasizing diplomacy.
+The election of Rouhani in June 2013 contributed to an Obama Administration shift to emphasizing diplomacy.
 On September 20, 2013, on the eve of U.N.
 General Assembly meetings, the Washington Post published an op-ed by Rouhani stating a commitment to engage in constructive interaction with the world.
 President Obama, in his September 24, 2013, U.N. speech, confirmed that he had exchanged letters with Rouhani stating the U.S. willingness to resolve the nuclear issue peacefully and that the United States "[is] not seeking regime change."
 An Obama-Rouhani meeting did not occur, but the two presidents spoke by phone on September 27, 2013-the first direct U.S.-Iran presidential level contact since the 1979 revolution.
 President Obama met Foreign Minister Zarif at the September 2015 General Assembly sessions, but no U.S.-Iran high level meetings were held during the September 2016 U.N.
 General Assembly sessions.